rodneyshupe/travestypy/README.md

-# Travesty in Rust lang
+# Travesty in Python

-A simple project for me to learn Rust Lang.
 This analyzes input text and then randomly generates text output based on the pattern probability.

 My first exposure to this algorithm was via a Pascal version published in [BYTE November 1984](https://www.scribd.com/doc/99613420/Travesty-in-Byte)